wolny/pytorch-3dunet/README.md

 Make sure that the installed `pytorch` is compatible with your CUDA version, otherwise the training/prediction will fail to run on GPU.

 ## Train
-Given that `pytorch-3dunet` package was installed via conda as described above, one can train the network by simply invoking:
+Given that `pytorch-3dunet` package was installed via conda as described above, you can train the network by simply invoking:
 ```
 train3dunet --config <CONFIG>
 ```

-where `CONFIG` is the path to a YAML configuration file, which specifies all aspects of the training procedure.
+where `CONFIG` is the path to a YAML configuration file that specifies all aspects of the training process.

 In order to train on your own data just provide the paths to your HDF5 training and validation datasets in the config.